Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 • If the maximum take-off mass of the unmanned aircraft is less than 25 kg, including fuel and payload, operation in subcategory A3.

-• The UAS belongs to one of the classes set out in Delegated Regulation (EU) 2019/945, is privately constructed or meets the conditions defined in point “UAS/drones without class marking”.
+• The UAS belongs to one of the classes set out in Delegated Regulation (EU) 2019/945, is privately constructed or meets the conditions defined in point "UAS/drones without class marking ("legacy") other than privately constructed".

 • MTOM < 25 kg;

-• maintain a safe horizontal distance from people and do not exceed concentrations of persons;
+• keep a safe horizontal distance from people and do not fly over concentrations of people;

-• keep the UAS in visual range (VLOS) of the pilot remotely at all times, with the exception of flying in follow-on mode or when there is an unmanned aircraft observed;
+• maintain the remote pilot's visual range UAS (VLOS) at all times, except in case of flying in follow me mode or when there is an unmanned aircraft sighting;

-• maximum flight height limit from the take-off point of 120 m.
+• maximum flight height limit of 120m, from the nearest point on the earth's surface.

-• during the flight the UAS will not drop items or transport dangerous goods.
+• during the flight the UAS shall not drop items or transport dangerous goods.

 In turn, the ‘open’ category is divided into 3 subcategories: A1, A2 and A3.